Rose-MakerLab/website/docs/MakerLab Constitution/active_constitution.md

 ## Appendix A: Sample partnership agreement
 This is a Partnership Agreement between the Rose-Hulman student organizations of MakerLab and ___ (the Partner).

 Whereas MakerLab and the Partner both share in the same goal to ___.
-MakerLab agrees to givethe Partner certain benefits in exchange for the Partner’s adherence to this agreement.
+MakerLab agrees to give the Partner certain benefits in exchange for the Partner’s adherence to this agreement.

 - Use of MakerLab’s equipment, specifically including the Laser Cutter and the 3d Printers.
 - Vinyl for prints under 2 feet long.